stamler/ftraining/200questions.md

 83. **What is the operating principle of the transponder?**

     The transponder responds to interrogation pulses from ATC secondary RADAR.
 When these pulses are received, the transponder responds with its code, altitude info (if Mode C with ALT enabled) and if Mode S other data.

+84. **Name the transponder codes that are important to know**

+    * 7500 - hijacking
+    * 7600 - COM failure
+    * 7700 - emergency
+    * 1200 - VFR default below 12,500' ASL
+    * 1400 - VFR default above 12,500' ASL

+85. **What are the precautions when displaying a discrete code?**

+    Keep the code for the duration of the flight unless assigned a new code by ATC.

+## Navigation

+86. **How can we calculated the indicated airspeed from the true airspeed?**

+    OAT and Pressure Altitude are required.
+Obtain CAS from POH table (C-GNLR 5-8, C-FEWV 6-2) then use OAT and P.Alt with an E6B or CX-3 to calculate TAS.

+87. **How do you determine your cruising altitude?**

+    Stay above MEF for entire flight, follow cruising altitudes order (Mag track in southern domestic airspace) above 3000' AGL, stay clear of clouds (VFR minima), optimize winds.

+88. **What is the MEF?**

+    The Maximum Elevation Figure is the greater of the highest terrain + 100m OR the height of the highest obstacle rounded up to the nearest 100' ASL.

+89. **Is it mandatory to file a flight plan?**

+    Flight plans are required beyond 25 NM of the departure aerodrome unless you file a flight itinerary with a responsible person.
+(CARs 602.73)

+90. **When can we close a flight plan?**

+    No more than 60 minutes after the scheduled arrival time.

+91. **If we make 3 stops of 30 minutes each during a 3h30 flight what will you indicate in the "estimated flight time" box on the flight plan?**

+    3.5 hrs + (0.5 hrs * 3) = 5 hrs.

+92. **If it takes 6 minutes to fly 12 NM, how long does it take to fly 145 NM?**

+    * 12 NM / 6 m = 2 NM/min
+    * 145 NM / 2NM/min = 72.5 minutes

+93. **If our fuel consumption is 7 USG/h, what is the amount needed for the flight in question 92?**

+    * (72.5 minutes / 60 minutes/hr ) * 7 USG/hr = 8.5 USG
+    * We will also need to account for taxi, takeoff, climb, descent, and reserve

+94. **Having filed a flight plan, weather prevents us from maintaining our altitude and course.
+What should we do?**

+    * Adjust course to stay clear of weather and identify position
+    * FARDOT to plan a diversion
+    * Call FSS/FIC to update flight plan

+95. **If we had filed a flight itinerary, same question as 94**

+    Same answer, but contact the responsible person as soon as possible.

+96. **What are the minimum flight altitudes above an uncontrolled airfield?**

+    2000' AAE unless for the purposes of landing or taking off.
+In these cases it is 500' above circuit altitude.
+(CARs 602.96(4))

+97. **At which altitude can we turn after takeoff on the circuit side in order to leave the circuit?**

+    Circuit altitude.
+(AIM RAC 4.5.2)

+98. **At which altitude can we turn after takeoff on the inactive side in order to leave the circuit?**

+    Circuit altitude + 1000' (AIM RAC 4.5.2) This accounts for aircraft descending to the circuit on the inactive side from 500' above the circuit.

+99. **What are the VFR weather minima for controlled airspace?**

+    * 3 SM horizontal visibility
+    * 1 SM from cloud horizontally
+    * 500' from cloud vertically

+100. **What are the weather minima for uncontrolled airspace above 1000' AGL?**

+    * 1 SM horizontal visibility day
+    * 3 SM horizontal visibility night
+    * 2000' from cloud horizontal
+    * 500 ft from cloud vertical